 The answer to all three questions, from a biblical perspective, is Yes, God can.

 God is God; he can do what he, of his own free will, decides to do in accord with who he is.
 The Holy Spirit inspired biblical writers to record occasions in which God changed.
 The Bible shows us that God created a world for himself in which he can and does abide, work, enjoy himself and rest.
-The universe depends on God for every moment of its existence, the Bible tells us, yet God takes pleasure in what he has made and is quite actively involved in its life and journey.
+The universe depends on God for every moment of its existence, the Bible tells us, yet God takes pleasure in what he has made and is actively involved in its life and journey.

 Consider the biblical picture of God.
 He loves a cool breeze (Genesis 3:8).
 He walks and talks with people (Exodus 33:11).
 He finds out things about them (Genesis 22:12).
 He makes friends (James 2:23) and gets betrayed by them (2 Samuel 12:7-9).
-This God, the God of the Bible, is indeed sovereign, yet not so “otherly” that he cannot enjoy the world he made.
+This God, the God of the Bible, is sovereign, yet not so “otherly” that he cannot enjoy the world he made.
 When he finished making it, he proceeded to rest in it.
-And he even calls on us to join him in his rest.
+He even calls on us to join him in his rest.
 He is a God who freely makes things and then sets out to use and enjoy what he has made.

 Is such a God, who doesn’t seem to mind “getting his hands dirty,” truly in control?
 It seems to me, and you may disagree, that such a God is in far more control, and has far more power than the sort of God described by the TULIP.
-The “God of the TULIP” has to create what amounts to a grand DVD recording of entirely predetermined outcomes and characters who can’t wrestle with him, talk back to him, challenge him, or, conversely, can’t truly love him, except as he has written it all into the prearranged script.
-He is in control, to be sure, but of what?
+The “God of the TULIP” has to create what amounts to a grand DVD recording of entirely predetermined outcomes and characters who can’t wrestle with him, can’t talk back to him, challenge him, or, conversely, can’t truly love him, except as he has written it all into the script.
+He is in control, but of what?
 Of what amounts to an enormous cosmic screenplay.
 He has set up the universe and is now letting it play itself out in the way that he determined, and it goes like clockwork.

 The God of the Bible does not force anyone to trust him.
 He doesn’t remove anyone’s freedom to refuse him.
 Yet, he is infinitely creative in his means of knocking on the doors of our human castles, inviting, even urging, us to invite him in.
 This is the God who became one of us in Jesus Christ.
 This is the God who is united with us and in communion with us through Christ.
 This is the God who loves us and who calls on us to love one another as he loves us.

 God is free to be who he is.
 “I Am Who I Am,” or “I Will Be Who I Will Be,” is who this God says he is (Exodus 3:14).
-He is free to create the universe and humanity and interact with them in whatever way pleases him, and what pleases him is to be faithful to and with his Creation.
+He is free to create the universe and humanity and interact with them in whatever way pleases him, and what pleases him is to be faithful to and with his creations.

 Our freedom to be who we are in Christ is not a freedom that we have simply by virtue of existing.
 It is a freedom given to us by God, entrusted to us, and dependent on God’s own freedom to give it to us.
 We are free to accept or reject God’s grace only because God holds us in the palm of his hand, not because we have personal sovereignty in and of ourselves.
 People can reject God, but in rejecting God they are also rejecting themselves, because their freedom is upheld only by the God they are rejecting.

 Immutable and impassible